 The water level restriction will reduce any potential threat to fish eggs in the river bed or river jelly lichen and will ensure an enjoyable days canoeing with minimum scrapes.
 The water level can be viewed via the web cam link below.
-Canoeing is allowed when the water level is above 25cm (you need to look at a previous hour shot to see the overlay gauge).
+Canoeing is allowed when the water level is above 25cm (you need to click on 'Zoomed image for water levels' to see the overlay marker).
 River Barle Webcam at Dulverton

 To book a paddle please contact the Exmoor National Park Centre at Dulverton

 - Exmoor Events Calendar